Oscar Niemeyer: The Visionary Architect of Curves

 Architecture as Politics: The Fusion of Art and Ideology

-While Niemeyer’s love for curves was aesthetic, his approach to architecture was always political.
-His designs were not merely about creating beautiful buildings — they were, in his own words, a “sublime form of resistance.”
-Niemeyer was closely aligned with Brazil’s left-wing politics, and his commitment to using architecture as a tool for political expression was as integral to his work as the curves themselves.
+While Niemeyer’s love for curves was deeply aesthetic, his architectural philosophy was fundamentally and unapologetically political.
+A lifelong communist, Niemeyer was closely aligned with Brazil’s left-wing movements, and his commitment to using architecture as a tool for social and political expression was as integral to his work as the sensual forms for which he is famous.

 Brasília: A Utopian City in Concrete